TommyPersson/MythSvtPlay/README.md

 yet.
 This issue is purely visual however, the functionality is there and I will fix it when I rework the UI.

+__Setting the max bitrate:__

+Create the file ~/.mythtv/mythsvtplay/config and add the following line:

+    MaxBitrate: $bitrate_here

+Any integer value is allowed.
+The plugin will choose highest quality stream equal to or lower that this value.
+If either the config file or the MaxBitrate line doesn't exist, the plugin will automatically use the highest quality stream available.

 Known Issues / Bugs
 -------------------